The figures are shocking. Three quarters of

 (The Naked Ape)

-For it is here that we find the truly immortal elements of our constitution
+her ovaries.
+For it is here that we find the truly immortal elements of

-accept their lot.
+the poor to accept their lot.
 The world is being much helped by the suffering

 Muhammad (570-632 BC) Prophet (Allah's